DuckyMomo20012/nmap-clone/README.md

 nmap-clone/src# git submodule add https://github.com/k84d/unpv13e.git unpv13e
 ```

-- Execute the following from the src/unpv13e directory:
+- Execute the following comands from the src/unpv13e directory:

 > After clone this nmap-clone project, you have to build unpv13e lib, you don't
 > have to push commit to unpv13e

 ```
-    ./configure    # try to figure out all implementation differences

-    cd lib         # build the basic library that all programs need make           # use "gmake" everywhere on BSD/OS systems

-    cd ../libfree  # continue building the basic library make

-    cd ../libroute # only if your system supports 4.4BSD style routing sockets make           # only if your system supports 4.4BSD style routing sockets

-    cd ../libxti   # only if your system supports XTI make           # only if your system supports XTI

-    cd ../intro    # build and test a basic client program make daytimetcpcli
+./configure    # try to figure out all implementation differences cd lib         # build the basic library that all programs need make           # use "gmake" everywhere on BSD/OS systems cd ../libfree  # continue building the basic library make cd ../libroute # only if your system supports 4.4BSD style routing sockets make           # only if your system supports 4.4BSD style routing sockets cd ../libxti   # only if your system supports XTI make           # only if your system supports XTI cd ../intro    # build and test a basic client program make daytimetcpcli
 ./daytimetcpcli 127.0.0.1
 ```

 - After build unpv13e, you will have a file `Makefie.defines`.
 - Copy it from unpv13e to `pnmap`.
-- Change "`../`" to "`../unpv13e/`"
+- In `Makefile.defines`, replace "`../`" with "`../unpv13e/`"

 <details>
     <summary>Examples</summary>